SAP-samples/teched2025-IN165/exercises/ex1/README.md

 ## Exercise 1.1 - Log into Advanced Event Mesh and explore it

 After completing these steps you will have familiarized yourself with AEM.
+These steps will give you a first impression and an overview of AEM

 1. Log into Advanced Event Mesh